Short Modules for Non-educators

 How do you make tough decisions?
 Do you take a guess at the correct solution?
 Do you ask someone else to make the decision for you?
 Do you simply use “eeny, meeny, miney, mo?”
 Read and listen to this story about Ella, who has decisions to make, and learn the tool that helps Ella solve her problems.

-In under 12 minutes, you can complete this course which points to an important concept in economics—every choice we make has a cost—an opportunity cost.
+In under 12 minutes, you can complete this module which points to an important concept in economics—every choice we make has a cost—an opportunity cost.
 Some costs are small and relatively short-term.
 Others are significant.
 Recognizing the opportunity costs of your decisions can help you make more informed choices.
-This short course is designed to help you apply the idea of opportunity cost to the decisions you make.
+This short module is designed to help you apply the idea of opportunity cost to the decisions you make.